New York AG says Trump's company deceived banks and tax authorities - ExBulletin

 New York AG says Trump’s company deceived banks and tax authorities

-NEW YORK (AP) The New York Attorney General’s office told a court on Tuesday evening that its investigators had uncovered evidence that President Donald Trump’s former company used fraudulent or misleading asset appraisals to secure loans. and tax advantages.
+NEW YORK The New York Attorney General’s office told a court on Tuesday night that its investigators had uncovered evidence that former President Donald Trump’s company used “fraudulent or misleading” asset valuations to obtain loans and tax advantages.

-The court filing said state authorities have not yet decided whether to take legal action in relation to the allegations, but investigators are expected to interview Trump and his two oldest children as part of the investigation. investigation.
+The court filing says state authorities have not yet decided whether to take legal action in connection with the allegations, but investigators are to interview Trump and his two oldest children as part of the investigation. .

 Trump and his lawyers say the investigation is politically motivated.

-In court papers, Attorney General Letitia James’ office gave its most detailed account yet of a long-running investigation into allegations that the Trump company overstated the value of assets to secure loan terms. favorable, or would have distorted the value of the land to reduce its tax burden.
+In court papers, Attorney General Letitia James’s office gave its most detailed account yet of a long-running investigation into allegations that Trump’s company overstated the value of assets to secure bailout terms. favorable loan, or distorted what the land was worth to reduce its tax burden. .

 The Trump Organization, she said, had overstated the value of land donations made in New York and California on documents submitted to the IRS to justify several million dollars in tax deductions.